bramhaag/Advent-Of-Code-2017/README.md

 # Advent of Code 2017

 My attempts at the Advent of Code.
-The extra challenge is that all of the challenges much be done in a completely randomized set of languages.
+The extra challenge is that all of the challenges must be done in a completely randomized set of languages.
 Of course, this repository contains the solutions to the problems!
 Don't view unless you have already completed the challenges or don't care about spoilers!

 ## Language Order: